-- Automated creation and upgrade of end-customers using creation and execution of Platform Manager "blueprints" for installations that use MiVoice Business Multi Instance or MiVoice Business Express. - Services provisioning process.
+- Automated creation and upgrade of end-customers using creation and execution of Platform Manager "blueprints" for installations that use MiVoice Business Multi Instance or MiVoice Business Express. - Configuration of Customer Automated Call Distribution (ACD), Recorded Greetings and Music on Hold for MLB Customers. - Services provisioning process.
 Supports registering MiVoice Business, MiCollab, and MiVoice Border Gateway instances to customers, and defining service bundles. - Initial user provisioning by importing from an Active Directory database (helps convert and LDIF file to an MiCloud Management Portal bulk import file). - Customer and user information aggregation.
 Captures information from multiple MiVoice Business instances and aggregates it into a single point of access. - Billing and operations integration.
 Collects all information on new or modified user bundles.

 The information can be easily viewed and exported to a billing system and/or operations support system.
-A standardsbased web service interface is provided for integration.
+A standards-based web service interface is provided for integration.

-- · User profiles.
+- User profiles.
 Supports unique profiles for personnel, allowing customized access to sensitive information and capabilities. - Branding.
 Customizable UI elements in the portal interface allow increased brand awareness, including complimentary banner advertisements.